Let's Learn About Charcoal Used in American Barbecue - Dallas - 1

 • Oak: Strong heat, suitable for beef and large barbecues

-Choose products labeled "100% Natural Hardwood Briquettes" or "All-Natural Ingredients."
+choose products labeled "100% Natural Hardwood Briquettes" or "All-Natural Ingredients."